 The purpose of this manual is to provide a Standard Operating Procedure (SOP) and Standard of Care criteria guidance for performing natural channel design projects in the San Antonio Region.
-The manual is intended for the engineering community, San Antonio River Authority (SARA) staff, and all public and private entities within the SARA four county jurisdiction of Bexar, Wilson, Karnes and Goliad counties engaged in such projects.
+The manual is intended for the engineering community, stream restoration practitioners, and all public and private entities within the SARA four county jurisdiction of Bexar, Wilson, Karnes and Goliad counties engaged in such projects.